mattiamtzlr/ratatoskr/README.md

 The last step is to solder some short cables for the XSHUT pins on the ToF sensors.
 These should be just long enough to connect, but not be too long as they might not have enough space otherwise.

-And you're done!
+And you are done!
 Enjoy your finished micromouse! :smile:

 <p align="center"><img src="./img/08_finished.JPG" width="90%"></p>